LibreOffice

 Spell checking

-For spell checking, please make sure hunspell is properly installed; this should be the case for both still and fresh LibreOffice versions.
-Then install a language dictionary for hunspell like hunspell-en_us for American English or hunspell-de for German (check the AUR if your language is not in the official repositories).
+For spell checking, make sure hunspell and a language dictionary for it are installed.
 Then enable the Writing aids by selecting the check-box in Tools > Options > Language Settings > Writing Aids > Hunspell SpellChecker after restarting LibreOffice.

 Finnish